 - Painful intercourse or a burning sensation during sex.

 Yeast infection symptoms in women

-- A burning sensation especially when peeing.
+- A burning sensation while peeing or during intercourse.
 The severity depends on the severity of your infection!

 - Vaginal pain and soreness range the spectrum from mildly uncomfortable to excruciating.